arangodb/kube-arangodb/README.md

       --deployment.feature.jwt-asymmetric-key                  Uses Asymmetric Key as a default in ArangoDB - Required ArangoDB >= 3.12.8
       --deployment.feature.local-storage.pass-reclaim-policy   [LocalStorage] Pass ReclaimPolicy from StorageClass instead of using hardcoded Retain - Required ArangoDB >= 3.8.0
       --deployment.feature.local-volume-replacement-check      Replace volume for local-storage if volume is unschedulable (ex. node is gone) - Required ArangoDB >= 3.8.0
+      --deployment.feature.platform-workflow-discovery         Defines if an ArangoPlatformWorkflow without a Chart discovers and reflects an existing Helm release in its status - Required ArangoDB >= 3.8.0 (default true)
       --deployment.feature.random-pod-names                    Enables generating random pod names - Required ArangoDB >= 3.8.0
       --deployment.feature.replace-migration                   During member replacement shards are migrated directly to the new server - Required ArangoDB >= 3.8.0 (default true)
       --deployment.feature.restart-policy-always               Allow to restart containers with always restart policy - Required ArangoDB >= 3.8.0